Soptq/forta-anomaly-function-calls/README.md

 ## Description

 A Forta Agent that detects anomalous function calls.
+Currently, the anomaly detection involves the following observations:

+1. The function selector of the call.
+2. Attributes of the caller like the frequency of calls and others.

 ## Supported Chains